Spring is Coming

 When your arches collapse, it sets off a chain reaction that can throw your ankles, knees, hips, and even your back out of alignment.
 Think of your feet as your body's foundation; if it's unstable, the whole structure suffers.
 Aetrex helps to address this with orthotics that feature signature arch support and rearfoot posting.
 This design helps to stabilize your foot, control overpronation, and keep your body in its proper alignment from the ground up.
 By correcting your foot's position, you can reduce strain on your joints and find relief from aches and pains that you might not have even realized were connected to your feet.

-Redistribute Pressure Evenly
+How Insoles Redistribute Pressure

 With flat feet, your entire sole tends to hit the ground at once, which can create intense pressure points, especially on the heel and the ball of your foot.
 This uneven pressure is a common cause of conditions like plantar fasciitis and metatarsalgia.
 Quality insoles are designed to contour to your foot, providing support where you need it most.
 This helps to redistribute your body weight more evenly across the entire surface of your foot.
 By lifting and supporting the arch, an insole helps to guide your foot back into its natural position, relieving the stress on those overworked areas and providing a more comfortable, balanced stride.